 Top 10 Richest Tennis Players Ever

 But who are the richest men and women to have ever played the game professionally?
-With Wimbledon just around the corner, we decided to find out…
+Keep reading to find out…

 10. John McEnroe – $100 Million

 First on the list is one of the most controversial players of all time, famed not just for his superb tennis abilities, but also for his hot temper!

 He won seven Grand Slam singles titles in the 1980s, all of which came at the US Open and Wimbledon.
 He also won seven Tour Finals and five Davis Cup titles with the US team.